Tanay200210/Payroll/README.md

 ### About Me

-Detail-oriented and analytically trained professional with a background in Economics and experience in data-driven and client-facing environments.
-Comfortable working with large datasets, interpreting trends, and building structured spreadsheets using Excel, Google Sheets, R, and SQL.
-Experienced in coordinating daily operations, managing requests, and maintaining accuracy in fast-paced settings.
-Strong communication skills with a practical understanding of pricing and market behavior, with a growing interest in logistics and supply chain operations.
+Detail-oriented and analytically trained professional with a background in Economics and experience working with structured data in analytical and operational settings.
+Comfortable handling large datasets, ensuring accuracy, and reconciling inconsistencies using Excel and spreadsheet-based tools.
+Experienced in managing data workflows, maintaining consistency in records, and supporting time-sensitive processes.
+Familiar with payroll outputs through ADP and Workday, with a growing understanding of financial reporting, deductions, and compliance requirements.

 ### Education